royfrancis/pophelper/README.md

 ## Installation
 You need to have R (> 3.1.0) statistical package installed on your system.
 R is open-source and freely available to download for Windows, Mac and other OS.
 Then, install the 'devtools' package.
 Then, you can install `pophelper` from `github` using the `devtools` package.

-The new version v1.1.1 is available as a new branch.
-It might have new bugs and issues, and there is also backward incompatibility with some functions.
-If you have existing scripts that do not work with the new version v1.1.1, you need to update your scripts or stick to the older version.
-You can always go back to older version by just reinstalling.
-The new version is just a new branch now on GitHub.
-It will be merged to master perhaps later on.
 ```coffee
 install.packages('devtools',dep=T)
 library(devtools)